alibaba/testable-mock/docs/en-us/doc/frequently-asked-questions.md

 Create the class under test object directly, and then use the ability of `TestableMock` to access private members to directly assign values to these fields.

-#### 2. Can `TestableMock` be used with other Mock tools?
+#### 2. Can `TestableMock` be used with other mock tools?

-`TestableMock` can be safely used together with other Mock tools based on dynamic proxy mechanism, such as `Mockito`, `EasyMock`, `Spock`, etc., all belong to this category.
+`TestableMock` can be safely used together with other mock tools based on dynamic proxy mechanism, such as `Mockito`, `EasyMock`, `Spock`, etc., all belong to this category.

-For Mock tools that modify the class loader or the bytecode of the class under test, such as `PowerMock` and `JMockit`, there is no yet case to prove that they will conflict with `TestableMock`, but in principle, there may be a risk of incompatibility between the two, Please use with caution.
+For mock tools that modify the class loader or the bytecode of the class under test, such as `PowerMock` and `JMockit`, there is no yet case to prove that they will conflict with `TestableMock`, but in principle, there may be a risk of incompatibility between the two, Please use with caution.

 #### 3. How to implement the mock method when the parent class variable points to the child class object?